Priceless sports memorabilia and artwork, jewelry, antique guns and coins stolen in widespread burglary ring run for decades, prosecutors say

 Millions of dollars in World Series rings, golf trophies, boxing belts, paintings, jewelry, antique coins and guns, and much more stolen from 18 museums, halls of fame, estates, galleries and jewelry stores in Massachusetts, North Dakota, Pennsylvania, New Jersey, New York, Rhode Island and Washington, D.C.
 One museum was brazenly broken into twice.

-Much of the stolen goods were melted down and sold for pennies on the dollar in New York City and elsewhere; others, were sold intact or hidden away and still missing.
+Many of the stolen goods were melted down and sold for pennies on the dollar in New York City and elsewhere; others were sold intact or hidden away and still missing.

-The break-ins shocked local communities and ignited enduring whodunnits: the 1999 burglary at Keystone College, the 2005 break-in of the Everhart Museum and the 2011 theft from the Country Club at Scranton.
+The break-ins shocked local communities and ignited enduring whodunits: the 1999 burglary at Keystone College, the 2005 break-in of the Everhart Museum and the 2011 theft from the Country Club of Scranton.

 It was all a mystery.
 Until Thursday, when U.S. Attorney Gerard M. Karam strode into the jury assembly room at the William J. Nealon Federal Building and U.S. Courthouse to announce charges against the nine.